-This street-style Indian samosa tastes great on its own but you can also serve it with ketchup, tamarind chutney, and similar sauces that I have mentioned in the above section.
+Samosas tastes great on their own but you can also serve them with ketchup, tamarind sauce, and similar other Samosa Sauces.
 You can also serve this crispy snack along with tea, coffee, or any hot beverages for an evening snack.
-For a vegan-friendly combo lunch, serve this snack along with Vegetable Pulao, Soya Chunks Curry, and Tofu Golden Nuggets.
-For a perfect nonveg or iftar platter, serve it with Mughlai Chicken Biryani, Chicken Ghee Roast, and Chicken 65.

 Are you looking for more vegan recipes to surprise your friends and family for a get-together or party?
 Then you may like the collection of Indian Vegan Recipes that covers breakfast, lunch, dinner, and starter that I hope will make your next meal special.

-I have also shared a detailed video of this vegan-friendly Indian samosa recipe that I hope will help you make a crispy and flaky snack at home.
-For a quick reference, you could also find the Aloo/Potato Samosa Recipe in story format.
+I have also shared a detailed video of this Indian samosa recipe that I hope will help you make a crispy and flaky snack at home.
+For a quick reference, you could also find this recipe in story format.